Frequently Asked Question Menu

 - For students who have not already enrolled, the graduate program must submit your deferral to Graduate Studies by the first day of instruction of the term to which you have been admitted.
 If you would like to be considered for deferral, we advise you to contact your graduate program as soon as possible.

-- Is there financial support available for first quarter students who cannot receive pay or fellowship until November 1?
+- Is there financial support available for first quarter students who cannot receive pay or fellowship for the first month of the quarter?

 - New first quarter graduate students cannot receive TA/GSR pay or fellowship funds until they've been employed/enrolled at UC Davis for a month.
-Financial Aid and Scholarships has opened no-interest Emergency, Short-Term, and Graduate Assistance Loan programs for Fall Quarter.
+Financial Aid and Scholarships has will open no-interest Emergency, Short-Term, and Graduate Assistance Loan programs for Winter quarter on 11/20/20.
 Learn more by visiting the Loan Programs webpage.

 - Do I still need to pay Non-Resident Tuition (NRST) if I’m taking courses remotely outside California?